How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 How To Get Around Kyoto

 The city also has an extensive bus network–you can get almost anywhere by bus if you know where to board and which bus to board.
-However, most travelers find the train and subway systems to be faster and easier to use.
+Just map where you need to go on your maps app; it’ll tell you which bus to take and from where.

 Taxis are easy to find and reasonably priced in Kyoto.
 While taxi-ing around usually is the most expensive option, this option could be a good deal when you have three or four people in your group.
-Taxis also allow you to reach areas that aren’t well served by public transportation rather quickly.
+If you’re arriving with a ton of luggage, hailing a taxi to get you to your hotel can be a lifesaver.

 Planning Your Trip To Japan?